-- A The full and diagnostic category CDT assessments include multiple-choice questions and evidence-based selected-responses.
+- A The CDT assessments multiple-choice questions and evidence-based selected-responses.
 All questions on the CDT are aligned to the Pennsylvania Standards.
 The Pennsylvania Standards, Curriculum Frameworks, and Assessment Anchors and Eligible Content can be found on the SAS website (www.pdesas.org).
-Each full CDT is broken into several diagnostic categories, and the items contained in the selected CDT are grouped by these diagnostic categories.
-Individual diagnostic categories can be tested separately from the full CDT. - Q Do the CDTs include multiple-choice questions with several possible correct answers? - A Each multiple-choice question has only one correct answer.
+Each CDT is broken into several diagnostic categories, and the items contained in the selected CDT are grouped by these diagnostic categories. - Q Do the CDTs include multiple-choice questions with several possible correct answers? - A Each multiple-choice question has only one correct answer.